AvindaAlamsyah/AvindaAlamsyah/README.md

 ### Hey hey, I'm Avinda Renaldi Alamsyah 👋😁

-## I'm a Fresh Graduate, Freelance, and Programmer at [ROBOTINDO][website]!!
+## I'm a Programmer at [PT.
+TRANSCON INDONESIA][website]!!

-- 🍱 I'm better at front-end developer
+- 🔩 Currently working on a back-end web development
-- 🔩 But sometime handle back-end jobs 🤣
+- 🔥 Familiar with Codeigniter framework
-- 🌱 I’m currently learning Laravel
+- 🎨 But now learning Laravel 9
 - 🎛️ Understand the basics of microcontrollers, like arduino
-- 🎥 Spend free time for watching movies 😎
+- 🎥 Spend free time for watching movies

 ### Connect with me: